johnafish/johnafish.ca/notes/Study Tips.md

 Having tea/water around while studying is something that I've found helps me focus.
 Staying hydrated is part of fueling your body but also has a really good mental effect (at least on me).
 Being able to sip something while working is like productive fidgeting.
 It also reminds my body that I'm in "study mode", so I don't get distracted.

-### Aromatherapy

-Aromatherapy is something new that I've been experimenting with recently.
-Using essential oils to create a calm environment can help some people focus.
-It's definitely not critical, but it's worth a shot.

 ## 3. Right Work

 If we're going to dedicate time to sleep and exercise, we need to be sure that we are efficient with our time.
 This means that we have to be sure that we're doing the right work (choosing the right battles), and that we're doing our work right.
 Doing our work right boils down to having focused work, which I achieve using the pomodoro method: